Rookfighter/autodiff-cpp/README.md

-# Algorithmic Derivation CPP
+# Algorithmic Differentiation

-This repo contains a basic implementation of forward and backward algorithmic derivation for C++.
+This repo contains a basic implementation of forward and backward algorithmic differentiation for C++.

 TODO: backward